emmanuelonah/africlite-bank/README.md

 ## Getting started

+This project uses yarn by default as you can see from the "yarn.lock files", and we recommend it remain so as to avoid "multiple lock-files"

+**Ensure you are using node version latest**
+If you have nvm, run `nvm use` command to select node v18 otherwise make sure are using node >=v10:

 - Ensure you have your `env variables` for all packages
 - Ensure you have `Node >= v10` installed in your system
 - Run `yarn in:all`